coryknopp/CodeCoverageAPI/README.md

 Initialize a `CoverageAnalyzer` object, including the path to your serialized data file as a parameter.
 Be sure that you use Cobertura version 2.0.3 to get your coverage information.

+To run the demo CSV formatter provided with CodeCoverageAPI, execute the shell script `demo.sh` from within the `demo` directory.
+This will output a coverageResults.csv file with some sample coverage data formatted as a CSV.

 # API Methods

 ## isLineCovered